Connecting People with Art

-The Story of the Morean Arts Center dates back to 1917 when Margaret Tadd and her daughter Edith Tadd Little founded the Art Club of St. Petersburg.
-This was inspired by the work of Edith’s dad and Margaret’s husband J. Liberty Tadd, an art educator who founded the Florida Winter Art School in 1916.
-After he passed away, Margaret Tadd and her daughter Edith ran the winter school year-round.
+The story of the Morean Arts Center dates back to 1917 when Margaret Tadd and her daughter Edith Tadd Little founded the Art Club of St. Petersburg.
+This was inspired by the work of Edith’s father and Margaret’s husband, J. Liberty Tadd, an art educator who founded the Florida Winter Art School in 1916.
+After he passed away, Margaret Tadd and her daughter ran the winter school year-round.
 In keeping with Tadd’s legacy, they wanted to spread ideas about art education to a wider audience.
 Together she and Edith formed a club in 1917 with a group of artists and art lovers.

-The art club was the first organization of its kind on Florida’s west coast.
+The Art Club was the first organization of its kind on Florida’s west coast.
 Its initial mission statement was “to aid in whatever may tend to stimulate and encourage an appreciation of art and a love of the beautiful in our city and community.”
-The Kapok tree by the Museum of Fine Arts today marks the spot where the Florida Winter Art School and the Art Club of St. Petersburg had their homes along Beach Drive and second Avenue.
+The kapok tree located near the Museum of Fine Arts today marks the original location of the Florida Winter Art School and the Art Club of St. Petersburg, along Beach Drive and second Avenue.

-Children were an early focus for the Art Club.
-Which was only natural for an organization inspired by the legacy of J. Liberty Tadd who was an educator who had special focus on children’s education.
+Children were an early focus for the Art Club, which was only natural for an organization inspired by the legacy of J. Liberty Tadd, an educator who had special focus on children’s education.
 Having the

 superintendent of the public schools George Lynch on the Art Club’s board helped reinforce that interest.
 Very soon after the club was founded it began tours of its exhibitions for school children and only a few years later Lynch announced St. Petersburg would be the first Florida City to have an art department in the public-school system.

-From the original 28 members, in the 1920s the club grew to 200 members.
-In the early 1920s people started talking about St. Petersburg as the destination for the arts with the Art Club at the Center of that.
+From the original 28 members in the 1920s, the club grew to 200 members.
+In the early 1920s people began talking about St. Petersburg as a destination for the arts with the Art Club at the center of that.
 In 1924, The America Magazine of Art wrote, that “St. Pete has won for itself, among other things, the

 largest art center south of Atlanta and that the art club of St. Petersburg which is the real force for the extension and growth of the art phase of St. Petersburg society, has as its most important work that of educating the school children in the understanding and appreciation of art.”

-For the next 55 years, the club remained at the center of the arts community of St. Petersburg.
+For the next 55 years, the Art Club remained at the center of the arts community of St. Petersburg.
 It would celebrate artists and exhibit their work and provide art classes for adults and children.

-In 1972, some local artists wanted to form their own kind of organization and they went on to create the Arts Center Association.
-After a couple of years, the art Club and the Art Center Association would merge to form the Arts Center.
+In 1972, local artists formed the Arts Center Association.
+After a couple of years, the Art Club and the Art Center Association would merge to form the Arts Center.

-The Art Center occupied a building on 7th street for more than 20 years.
-During which they came up with the idea of a public art competition.
-This was the first mural competition in the city way before the Shine Festival and long before St. Petersburg got all its great murals.
-In 1972 the arts center a mural was painted on the 1st avenue side of the building.
-The award prize was $ 300.00.
+The Arts Center occupied a building on 7th Street for more than 20 years during which they created a public art competition.
+This was the first mural competition in the city, long before the SHINE St. Petersburg Mural Festival.
+In 1972, the first mural was painted on the 1st avenue (North) side of the building with the award prize being $300.

-The Art Center found a new home at an old and vacant furniture store on the 700 block of Central Avenue in the early 90s.
-They were essentially two hotels and 3 smaller buildings on central that made up the store.
-A generous gift from the Morean’s benefactor, Beth Morean at the time made it possible to connect all under one building and one façade.
-In 2005, the Arts Center was renamed the Morean Arts Center, honoring the Morean Family’s generosity, which has provided the Arts Center, a solid financial footing and supported its continued support.
+The Arts Center found a new home at an old, vacant furniture store on the 700 block of Central Avenue in the early 90s.
+They were essentially two hotels and 3 smaller buildings on Central that made up the store.
+A generous gift from the Morean’s benefactor, Beth Morean, made it possible to connect all under one building and one façade.
+In 2005, the Arts Center was renamed the Morean Arts Center, honoring the Morean Family’s generosity which has provided the Arts Center with a solid financial footing and supported its continued success.
 Today it is one of St. Pete’s distinct structures with

-galleries, classrooms a digital lab, a retail store and a café.
+galleries, classrooms, a digital lab, retail store and a café.